-The San Francisco Bar Pilots protect 1,000 miles of shoreline and 90 percent of California’s marshlands by ensuring the safe passage of vessels through the San Francisco Bay and its surrounding waterways.
-By expanding and strengthening partnerships with local environmental organizations, the Bar Pilots have enhanced this mission to help preserve and enhance the Bay’s incredible biodiversity, environmental tourism, and recreational opportunities that draws visitors from around the world.
+The San Francisco Bar Pilots protect 1,000 miles of shoreline and 90 % of California’s marshlands by ensuring the safe passage of vessels through the San Francisco Bay and its surrounding waterways.
+By expanding and strengthening partnerships with local environmental organizations, the Bar Pilots have enhanced this mission to help preserve and enhance the Bay’s incredible biodiversity, environmental tourism, and recreational opportunities that draw visitors from around the world.

 One of the San Francisco Bar Pilot’s most extensive partnerships is with the Bay Ecotarium, the largest watershed conservation organization in San Francisco.
 Member organizations of the Bay Ecotarium include:

 After sea lions appeared on the docks at Pier 39 in 1989, the San Francisco Bar Pilots provided seed funding to help establish the Sea Lion Center, which, after the Golden Gate Bridge, is the second most visited attraction in San Francisco.
 The center includes a sea lion viewing area, guided tours, and marine-mammal focused exhibits.